Sensors In Agriculture: Top 5 Sensors To Use In Smart Agriculture

 AUTOMATIC IRRIGATION OF SOIL

 With a lack of fresh water, it is important to use the water provided wisely.
 Putting sensors to detect the moisture in the soil is going to use the water effectively and result in a better yield of crops.
-This system consists of a water pump that sprinkles water based on the data provided by the sensor about moisture, temperature, and humidity.
+IoT based smart irrigation system consists of a water pump that sprinkles water based on the data provided by the sensor about moisture, temperature, and humidity.
 It helps in saving water as well.

 With the use of the MQTT protocol in Smart Agriculture solution, the command is sent to the sprinkler actuator to Turn On the sprinkler, if the moisture level goes down a threshold value.
 In the below image, it is shown how MQTT helps in Smart Agriculture.